by Pamela Skillings

 Final Thoughts on Avoiding Interviewing Mistakes

 Avoid these common mistakes that even smart candidates make and you’ll have a much better shot at landing that job that you deserve.

+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college career and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 Pamela Skillings is an author interview coach and career expert who has been featured by The New York Times Newsweek ABC News Forbes and other media outlets.
 As an interview coach she has helped her clients land dream jobs at companies including Google Microsoft Goldman Sachs and JP Morgan Chase.
 She is the co-founder of Big Interview an online video-based job interview training system and an adjunct professor for New York University.
 Previously Pamela spent more than 15 years as a marketing and HR executive for Fortune 500 companies.
 Her company Skillful Communications also provides management training for the American Management Association and other organizations.